teriyakiegg/lambda-backlog-slack/README.md

 7. Configure lbs.properties as below.

-    	*slackToken: you can get from "Token" in Outgoing WebHooks configuration page of Slack.
+    	・slackToken: you can get from "Token" in Outgoing WebHooks configuration page of Slack.

-    	*backlogSpaceId: this is your subdomain part of backlog URL.
+    	・backlogSpaceId: this is your subdomain part of backlog URL.
     	(i.e. if your subdomain is "example.backlog.jp", backlogSpaceId is "example".)

-    	*backlogApiKey = you can get from Personal Settings of Backlog.
+    	・backlogApiKey = you can get from Personal Settings of Backlog.

 8. In Eclipse right-click the project, click "Run As" -> "Maven build..." and enter "package shade:shade".